nextflow-io/nextflow/docs/channel.rst

 Channel types
 =============

-Nextflow distinguish two different kinds of channels: `queue channels` and `value channels`.
+In Nextflow there are two kinds of channels: `queue channels` and `value channels`.

 .. _channel-type-queue: